algolia/tech-writing-guidelines/guidelines/general-guidelines.md

 - Sentences should be simple, straightfoward
 - Sentences should generally have only one idea, purpose, and meaning; but it is acceptable to add implications, such as the importance of the subject, whether it is recommended or not, if it is dangerous, serious, the potential impacts
+- Sentence Structure
+    - Same structure throughout
+    - Pattern for sentences ("In this window, on this button, ...")
+    - Tutorials, how-tos

 ### Word-choice

 - Word-choice must be simple, well-defined, universally understood, consistent throughout